Science on Trial

 100% true (impossible ceiling)80% positive96% positive

-Even the most generous assumption, that every tested hypothesis is true, cannot explain a 96% rate.
+Even the most generous assumption, that every tested hypothesis is true, cannot explain a 96% rate under honest methodology.
 The literature is not a discovery stream.
-It is a filter.
-Either the null results are being systematically buried, or the data is being sculpted to fit the filter.
-There is no third option.
+There are three ways to produce the gap:

 The system does not require red-teaming before publication.
-Everybody is writing the paper where the prediction hit.
-Science corrects for everything but itself.
+Everybody seems to be writing the positive papers that keeps the grant funding flowing.

 Yoshitaka Fujii fabricated data across 183 papers over nineteen years of peer review in anesthesiology.
 John Carlisle, a UK anaesthetist, ran a distributional goodness-of-fit test on Fujii’s published baseline statistics and reported the result in Anaesthesia (2012).
-The journals had no trail to audit against.
+The journals had no trail to audit.

 Serra-Garcia and Gneezy (2021) tracked citations in psychology and economics after replication failure.
 Papers that failed to replicate were cited more than papers that replicated, and only 12% of post-failure citations mentioned the failure.